Many users are harassed by constant calls from scammers and sales consultants (Photo: The Anh).

 Junk SIM: First of all, the responsibility belongs to the network operator.

-According to many telecommunications experts, junk SIMs often have a much larger number of messages and calls than normal SIMs; there are SIMs that send hundreds of messages and make dozens of calls every day.
+According to many telecommunications experts, junk SIMs often have a number of messages and calls many times larger than normal SIMs; there are SIMs that send hundreds of messages and make dozens of calls every day.

 That means junk SIMs bring in a lot of revenue for network operators.
-Therefore, the responsibility for junk SIMs - one of the main means used in marketing calls, scam calls and advertising messages - belongs primarily to network operators.
+Therefore, the responsibility for junk SIMs - one of the main means used in marketing calls, scam calls and advertising messages - belongs first and foremost to network operators.

 Users receiving strange phone calls but not saying anything is a way for subjects to filter user data, sell data or create suitable scam scenarios.